OpenMS/OpenMS-docs/openms-wiki/developer-faq.rst

 I am new to OpenMS.
 What should I do first?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Check out the developement version of OpenMS (see website).
+* Check out the development version of OpenMS (see website).
 * Try and build OpenMS according to the installation instructions.
 * Read the OpenMS Coding Convention.
 * Read the OpenMS Tutorial.